-Bioimplantable Device, 2004 Medium: polyester Technique: machine embroidered, base cloth dissolved away Label: machine embroidered with polyester thread on dissolvable substrate.
+Bioimplantable Device, 2004 Medium: polyester Technique: machine embroidered, base cloth dissolved Label: machine embroidered with polyester thread, base cloth dissolved.
 Gift of Ellis Developments Ltd..
 2004-15-1.

 What is this?

 Bioimplantable device for reconstructive shoulder surgery in the form of a snowflake, with eight short and eight long projections from a center ring, machine embroidered in white and blue polyester with the base cloth dissolved for a lace-like effect.